-How Long Does It Take To Probate A Will In New York?
+How Long Does Probate Take In New York

 In New York, the process of probating a Will requires a lot more than simply filing the Last Will and Testament with the Court after a parent or loved one has died.
 In fact, before the Court will even review the Last Will and Testament offered for probate, a would-be Executor must prepare, collect and file a small stack of documents with the Court.

 Besides the original Last Will and Testament, the nominated Executor must obtain an original, raised seal, death certificate showing the deceased person’s date, place and residential address at death.
 Original, raised seal, death certificates are usually provided by the funeral home/parlor where the deceased person’s services were held.
 If, however, an original, raised seal, death certificate is not provided by the funeral home/parlor, the nominated Executor can obtain the required death certificate from the Town Clerk’s Office in the town where the deceased person died.

 After collecting the original Will and an original, raised seal, death certificate, the nominated Executor must then complete a Probate Petition.
 In order to properly complete a Probate Petition, the nominated Executor must be able to provide the names and residential addresses of the decedent’s “Distributees” and a list, including values, of the deceased person’s assets.